MoldyMacaroniX/moldygd.com/_src/contact.md

 ---
 layout: post.njk
 title: Get In Touch
+desc: There are numerous ways to contact me depending on what you need.
 ---

 There are numerous ways to contact me depending on what you need.